Food and Drink in Panama

 Panamanian food tends to rely heavily on rice, beans, red meat, chicken, pork, and fish.
 Many vegetables grow poorly in the tropics, so travelers are unlikely to encounter a variety of veggies unless dining at a fancy restaurant.
 Yuca and plantains are the most common vegetables in meals.
 Yuca is a root vegetable that’s typically deep-fried and served in small cubes.
 Plantains are even more common.
 Similar to bananas, plantains are served either as platános maduros (ripe plantains) or patacones (green plantains).
 Most are cut into discs and then fried and pressed.
 Mixed with salt, pepper, and maybe some salsa, these can be quite tasty.

+The people and culture of a country can't help but be reflected in their cuisine, and this is especially true of Panama — a country always ready to serve heaping platefuls of hearty meals to friends and family.
 Rice and beans are served alongside nearly everything, but are prepared in a variety of ways using different spices and herbs.
 They are healthy and hearty and a staple of the Panamanian diet.

 Panama has excellent seafood.
 One of the most common types, corvina, is also one of the best.
 Corvina is a type of sea bass that’s usually served a la plancha (grilled) or as ceviche (raw and marinated in lime juice).
 Ceviche of all types – including octopus and shrimp – is very common in Panama.
 Other seafood includes red snapper (pargo rojo), crab (cangrejo), shrimp (camarones), squid (calamares), octopus (pulpo), and lobster (langosta).